Anatomy of inclusive $t\overline{t}W$ production at hadron colliders: Computational Setup

 \section{Computational Setup}

 To conduct our study we employ a state-of-the-art simulation tool chain based on Monte Carlo methods.
 For matrix element evaluation and parton-level event generation, we use \texttt{MadGraph5\_aMC@NLO} (v2.6.7) \cite{Alwall:2014hca} (\mgamc).
 Its conglomeration of packages \cite{Frixione:2002ik,Frederix:2009yq,Hirschi:2011pa,Artoisenet:2012st,Alwall:2014bza,Hirschi:2015iia} enables us to simulate high-$p_T$ hadron collisions in the SM up to NLO in QCD with PS-matching within the MC@NLO formalism~\cite{Frixione:2002ik}.
 We model decays of heavy resonances using the spin-correlated narrow width approximation \cite{Artoisenet:2012st,Alwall:2014bza}.
-Parton-level events are passed through \texttt{Pythia8} (v244) \cite{Sjostrand:2014zea} for QCD and QED parton showering, hadronization, and modeling the underlying event.
+Parton-level events are passed through \texttt{Pythia8} (v244) \cite{Sjostrand:2014zea} for QCD and QED parton showering, hadronization, and modeling of the underlying event.
 We use the FxFx prescription~\cite{Frederix:2012ps} as implemented in \mgamc.
-Parton-level sequential clustering is handled according to $k_T$-class algorithms~\cite{Catani:1993hr,Ellis:1993tq,Cacciari:2008gp} as implemented in \texttt{FastJet} \cite{Cacciari:2005hq,Cacciari:2011ma}.
+Parton-level sequential clustering proceeds according to $k_T$-class algorithms~\cite{Catani:1993hr,Ellis:1993tq,Cacciari:2008gp} as implemented in \texttt{FastJet} \cite{Cacciari:2005hq,Cacciari:2011ma}.
 To compare against ATLAS $\ttW$ results at $\sqrt{s}=13\TeV$~\cite{ATLAS:2019nvo}, events are processed with \texttt{DELPHES3} (v3.4.2) \cite{deFavereau:2013fsa} to model detector resolution.
 We assume most of the default settings for the ATLAS detector card.
 However, to better mimic ATLAS's analysis we employ updated lepton and $b$-tagging efficiencies \cite{Aad:2019tso,Aad:2016jkr,Aad:2019aic}.

-Throughout this analysis, we work in the $n_f=4$ active quark flavor scheme with SM inputs as set by the \mgamc module \texttt{loop\_sm}.
+Throughout this analysis, we work in the $n_f=4$ active quark flavor scheme with SM inputs set by the \mgamc module \texttt{loop\_sm}.
 We do so for a more realistic description of massive ${B}$ hadrons decays, and particularly charged lepton multiplicities.
+We have checked that this results in NLO and FxFx cross section normalizations that are about $6\%$ larger than in the $n_f=5$ scheme.
 We tune the top and Higgs masses to